ecemecemk/HoliLoc/README.md

 ### Image Model

 The Image Model employs a 20-layer CNN for image classification.
 It includes convolutional, pooling, dropout, flatten, and dense layers.
 Convolutional layers use filter sizes (16, 32, 64) with a (5, 5) kernel and ReLU activation.
 MaxPooling2D layers down-sample with a (2, 2) pool size.
 Dropout layers (0.3, 0.5 rates) aid regularization.
 Dense layers (128, 64 units) with ReLU activation follow, each with dropout layers (0.3) for abstraction recognition.
 The output layer (22 units) with sigmoid activation suits multi-label classification for protein location.
 Designed for (224, 224, 3) input data, the model is compiled with Adam optimizer and binary cross-entropy loss.
-For the detailed model structure: HoliLoc Image Model Structure](https://github.com/ecemecemk/HoliLoc/blob/main/holiloc_image.svg).
+For the detailed model structure: [HoliLoc Image Model Structure](https://github.com/ecemecemk/HoliLoc/blob/main/holiloc_image.svg).

 ### Sequence Model

 The Sequence Model processes protein sequence embeddings through a FFN model with 16 layers.
 It includes dense, batch normalization, ReLU activation, and dropout layers, tailored for optimal classification performance.
 Batch normalization enhances stability, ReLU introduces non-linearity, and dropout combats overfitting.
 The output layer (22 units) with sigmoid activation is designed for sequence classification.
-The model, tailored for (1024,) input shape, is compiled using the Adam optimizer and binary cross-entropy loss.For the detailed model structure: [HoliLoc Sequence Model Structure (https://github.com/ecemecemk/HoliLoc/blob/main/holiloc_sequence.svg).
+The model, tailored for (1024,) input shape, is compiled using the Adam optimizer and binary cross-entropy loss.For the detailed model structure: [HoliLoc Sequence Model Structure](https://github.com/ecemecemk/HoliLoc/blob/main/holiloc_sequence.svg).

 ### Interactome Model (PPI)